teisdbr/winlibrs-docs-test/librs-spec.md

     * For example, the LRS for Murder is 14:30 – two spaces for the Title (14), a colon, two spaces for the Section (30) before the decimal, not four spaces - 14:GG30 - and dropping the space after the decimal.
     * The field should be LEFT JUSTIFIED WITH NO INCLUDED SPACES.
 Spaces are interpreted as the End-of-Data in this data element.
 * Subparts, Qualifiers, etc. are sometimes included for more specificity regarding those LRS codes requiring these identifiers.
 These parts of the field can be expanded or contracted as necessary to fill in the data.
-* All local ordinances must be reported with the appropriate state statute as the base offense, with any Subparts, Qualifiers, etc. added when applicable.
-  * When a parish statute does not correspond to a state LRS, the parish statute must be reported with a "P:" for the title and the parish statute following the colon.
-  * If a city ordinance does not correspond to a state LRS, it must be reported by the police department with a "C:" substituted for the title portion of the data field, and the city ordinance following the colon.
-    * When it is a Sheriff's Office, or any other law enforcement agency who has jurisdiction in more than one city, reporting the city ordinance, it should be reported with a "C#:" substituted for the title portion of the data field, and the city ordinance following the colon, where the "#" is replaced with a unique number for each city as decided by the agency and agreed upon by the state.

 ___